tahaMertAgim29/Basic-Spring-Boot-JPA-/README.md

 > While you clone this repository, make sure that methods or annotations of these required dependencies are working well.
 To make sure, you should check pom.xml file where `<dependency>` tags exist.

 ## MySQL Database Link Set
-When you download this project, you should check the application_properties file to ensure your database link where it is at `jpademo/src/main/resources` path in the Springboot Project and ypu will find these lines:
+When you download this project, you should check the application_properties file to ensure your database link where it is at `jpademo/src/main/resources` path in the Springboot Project and you will find these lines:

 * spring.datasource.url=jdbc:mysql://localhost:3306/YOUR_DATABASE_NAME
 * spring.datasource.username=root